w4jbm/BASIC-Programs/README.md

 Simple program to print a test pattern to the terminal.
 Does not make use of strings because of limitations on string length under CP/M in MBASIC.
 SCRLTST is better suited to being compiled using BASCOM.

+## SWAP.BAS

+This is a simple program that shows how the values of two variable can be swapped without the need for a third variable.
+I've seen the approach used since my first exposure to computer programming (back in 1980), so it has been around a while.
+If you are using floating point math on some older BASICs it can behave a bit strange, but for small integers it generally is reliable.

 ## WAVEDEMO

 This is a simple one-liner that I used to type into any computer I'd come across in stores that allowed me to type something in: